multisynq/react-together/contributing/TERMS_AND_CONDITIONS.md

 or package names.

-How will your relation with the ReactTogether project be?
+How will your relation with the React Together project be?
 -----------------------------------------------------

 Your contributions will have the form of GitHub *pull requests*.
 Note that contributors do not